premchander-revature/interviewquestions/.NET FULL STACK/Scripting fundamentals.md

 - The `cat` command is used for reading files.
   - Example:
     `#cat filename`
-- The `rm` command is used  for delete a file.
+- The `rm` command is used to delete a file.
   - Example:
     `#rm –f  filename`